 As part of your qualification you will spend time within the AIAS Beauty Clinic which operates to the public, giving you experience with real clients in a real work environment.

-Clinic Retail Make-Up
+Training Salon - Retail Make-Up

 To achieve a Certificate II in Retail Make-Up and Skin Care, a total of 15 units of competency (units) must be attained, including: